kunstmusik/csound-live-code/doc/reference.md

 ival = **dur\_seq**(kdurs[])

-Given an array of durations, returns new duration or 0 depending upon whether current clock tick hits a new duration value.
+Given an array of durations, returns new duration or 0 depending upon
+* whether current clock tick hits a new duration value.
 Values may be positive or negative, but not zero.
 Negative values can be interpreted as rest durations.

+---

+iiival = **melodic**(itick, kdurs[], kpchs[], kamps[])

+Experimental opcode for generating melodic lines given array of durations, pitches, and amplitudes.
+Durations follow dur\_seq practice that negative values are rests.
+Pitch and amp array indexing wraps according to their array lengths given index of non-rest duration value currently fired.

+---

+iiival = **melodic**(kdurs[], kpchs[], kamps[])

+Experimental opcode for generating melodic lines given array of durations, pitches, and amplitudes.
+Durations follow dur\_seq practice that negative values are rests.
+Pitch and amp array indexing wraps according to their array lengths given index of non-rest duration value currently fired.

 ---